Top Gear Race to the North: Background

-The Top Gear producer's initial choice of locomotive was No. 4472 Flying Scotsman, although due to her ongoing restoration at the National Railway Museum in York, Tornado was put forward as a suitable replacement.
+The Top Gear producers' initial choice of locomotive was No. 4472 Flying Scotsman, although due to her ongoing restoration at the National Railway Museum in York, Tornado was put forward as a suitable replacement.
 The A1 Steam Locomotive Trust saw the Top Gear race as a way to introduce more people to Tornado, following on from the publicity success of her being officially named by the Prince of Wales, and the prestigious hauling of the Royal Train, bringing the locomotive to a new audience.

 Until the run made by Tornado for Top Gear, the last time a steam train had made a non-stop run from London to Edinburgh was in 1968, with a special charter run by the Locomotive Club of Great Britain (LCGB).
 The LCGB ran this special train on 1 May 1968, (returning on 4 May), to celebrate the 40th anniversary of the first time this journey was made non-stop.
 On both occasions, the train was hauled by the famous locomotive, No. 4472 Flying Scotsman.

-In the preservation-era, steam locomotives had only recommenced departures from King's Cross in 1994, after a 30-year gap.
+In the preservation era, steam locomotives had only recommenced departures from King's Cross in 1994, after a 30-year gap.
 The departure at the time was an Elizabethan train only as far as Peterborough, hauled by No. 60009 Union of South Africa.
 In the following years, a goal of the preservation and railtour movement was to perform another all-steam-hauled train from London to Edinburgh.
 This was to have happened in 2008 as The Coronation, using two engines, one taking a London to York leg, and then another taking the train on to Edinburgh.
 The plan failed when, while stopped for water at Tyne Yard, an inspection of No. 60009 Union of South Africa revealed an over-heated axlebox, meaning the train was completed using diesel haulage.
 With the successful completion of the run by Tornado for Top Gear, she became the first steam engine to complete the run 'non-stop' for 41 years.